StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Experiments

-\condenseparagraph{Implementation.} We provide details on how each task is encoded into the latent space in~\cref{sec:appendix:task-encoding}.
-Our architecture follows Lotus-D~\cite{he2024lotus} (discriminative variant) without its detail preserver.
-To accommodate two-frame inputs, we triple the number of input channels in the first convolution of $\unet$.
-We initialize the expanded weights and dividing them by three as in~\cite{marigold}.
-We insert our task-attention layers at each of the 16 transformer blocks of $\unet$.
+\condenseparagraph{Implementation.} \OURS{} uses {the Stable Diffusion (SD) v2 architecture} {but could adapted to any other SD variants (\eg, SD-XL, SD-3) due to our minimal architectural modifications.} We provide details on {the different task encodings in~\cref{sec:appendix:task-encoding}.} Our architecture follows Lotus-D~\cite{he2024lotus} (discriminative variant) without its detail preserver. {To support two-frame inputs, we duplicate the input filters in the first convolution and divide these weights by three~\cite{marigold}}.
+We insert our task-attention layers at each of the {sixteen} transformer blocks of $\unet$.
 We employ multi-head attention~\cite{vaswani2017attention} to foster learning diversity.
 Our optimal model uses four attention heads, discussed in~\cref{sec:discussion}.